-Reported on School Cards: Yes (Elementary and Primary Cards only) Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No
+Reported on School Cards: Yes (Elementary and Primary Cards only)

 Percentage of Students Passing Civics Test

 This indicator reports the number of 9th, 10th, 11th, and 12th grade students enrolled in a U.S. Government Course who pass the Civics test.